ABOUT THE SERIES

 At the Centre for Global Disability Studies, we host events called “Critical Conversations”.
 During these events, community members, activists, and scholars from around the world share their opinions.
 They talk about topics that impact the lives of disabled people.
 We try to make sure our events are accessible and include everyone.
 Our Critical Conversations Series is to help stop ableism and to build equality.
 We want to make things more fair for disabled people everywhere.

-2024 Critical Conversation Series
+2025 Critical Conversation Series – To be announced!

 Past Events